leggsimon/next/docs/developer-guide/new-starter.md

 - [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools/)
 - [Next Router](http://git.svc.ft.com/projects/NEXT/repos/router/browse)

-Many applications also need a Content API key stored in a file in your home directory `~/.ftapi`.
-You may also need to set an Elastic Search host in a file in your home directory `~/.elastic_search_host`.
-Please ask a member of the next team for an API key and the Elastic Search host.

 In order to work with our ecosystem of components you will need to point bower at the origami registry.
 Running the following in terminal will do this for you.

 ```